TheRoboticsClub/colab-gsoc2020-Sakshay_Mahna/evolutionary_robots/README.md

 Exercises on Evolutionary Robotics for JdeRobot Robotics Academy

 ## Prerequisites
-The libraries are developed and tested in **Python 2.7.17, ROS Melodic, Ubuntu 18.04**.
+The libraries and exercises are developed and tested in **Python 2.7.17, ROS Melodic, Ubuntu 18.04**.
 These are the system requirements that JdeRobot currently specifies for users to run their Robotics-Academy software.

 ### Git
 The instructions to install Git(command terminal) for Ubuntu 18.04 are: